mbhushan/ps-algods-py/chap3-BasicDataStructure/Programming_Exercises_chap3.md

 ##### 17. Implement the remaining operations defined in the UnorderedList ADT (append, index, pop, insert).
 > Refer to SLList.py for implementation of append, index, pop and insert.
 Test client code is written in SLListClient.py

+##### 18. Implement a slice method for the UnorderedList class.
+It should take two parameters, start and stop, and return a copy of the list starting at the start position and going up to but not including the stop position.
+> Please refer the slice(start, stop) method in SLList.py - testing method has been added in SLListClient.py